I have learned so much since that day when Dominic left us suddenly for Heaven.

 Some of the things I know now are things I wish I didn’t know at all.

-I’ve had to practice them this week since my mama was desperately ill and then joined Dominic and Jesus.
+I had to practice them again when my mama was desperately ill and then joined Dominic and Jesus.

-It reminded me how hard it is for those who have not walked this Valley of the Shadow of Death to really comprehend how their words and actions either truly support or subtly (or not so subtly!) wound already hurting hearts.
+It reminded me how hard it is for those who have not walked this Valley of the Shadow of Death to really comprehend how their words and actions either truly support or subtly wound already hurting hearts.

-So here’s a short list of things things to say and do that actually HELP grieving friends and family:
+So here’s a short list of things things to say and do that I believe actually HELP grieving friends and family: